HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: HA-VLN Agents

 \textbf{HA-VLN-CMA~Agent.} HA-VLN-CMA emphasizes collision avoidance and real-time adaptation.
-Built on cross-modal attention (CMA)~\cite{krantz2020beyond}, it fuses textual embeddings \(l=\text{BERT}(I)\) with visual features \(v_t=\text{ResNet}(o_t)\).
-Multi-head attention produces a joint representation \(f_t\), which an MLP maps to action probabilities:

-Fig.~\ref{fig:appx_network}(b) outlines the architecture (details in Appendix~\ref{Appx.agent_cma}).
-To address partial observability and unpredictable motion, we adopt Environmental Dropout (Envdrop)~\cite{envdrop} to simulate occlusions and Dataset Aggregation (DAgger)~\cite{ross2011reduction} for iterative error correction.
+Built on~\citep{krantz2020beyond}, it fuses textual embeddings \(l=\text{BERT}(I)\) with visual features \(v_t=\text{ResNet}(o_t)\).
+Multi-head attention produces a joint representation \(f_t\), which an MLP maps to action probabilities.~To address partial observability and unpredictable motion, we adopt Envdrop~\citep{envdrop} to simulate occlusions and DAgger~\citep{ross2011reduction} for iterative error correction.
 These strategies enhance re-planning when agents face obstacles or unexpected behaviors.
-Figs.~\ref{fig:appx_visual_1} and \ref{fig:appx_visual_2} illustrate agent responses to bystanders, showing that collision risk and route deviation increase sharply in crowded passages.
-HA-VLN-CMA re-plans aggressively when blocked, whereas HA-VLN-VL leverages textual grounding to maintain appropriate distances.
-This contrast highlights our dual contributions: a socially enriched dataset (HA-R2R) and two baseline agents serving as extensible reference points.
-These baselines are not final solutions but starting points for the community to build, refine, and extend toward more advanced human-aware navigation models.
-Sec.~\ref{sec:maintext-experiments} evaluates both agents on HA-VLN 2.0, demonstrating complementary strengths.
+Fig.~\ref{fig:appx_visual_2} illustrates agent responses to bystanders, showing that collision risk increases sharply in crowded passages.
+Please kindly refer to Appendix.~\ref{Appx.agent_all} for more details.